July 8, 2020

 FY2021: How to plan for the year ahead when it comes to HR

-At the end of each financial year, I recommend that business owners and managers review their HR practices and requirements and look ahead to the next 12 months.
+At the end of each FY, I recommend business owners and managers review their HR practices and requirements.
+Also, to look ahead to the next 12 months.
 And this practice has never been more important than right now.
 For many businesses, FY2021 is shaping up to be a very different kind of year to any we’ve experienced, and that will have profound implications on your HR strategy.

-With that in mind, here are six things you need to know to make the most of your human resources in the 2021 financial year.
+With that in mind, here are six things you need to know in human resources for the 2021 financial year.

 HR Tip 1.
 Assess your situation